rnixik/sql-dumper/README.md

   --format {sql|csv|simple}  Format of output format (default sql) --csv-delimiter            Sets delimiter of values in CSV (default ,) --file <filename>          Specify file to save combined result from all tables.
 Can't be used with --dir (default result.sql)
-  --dir <directory>          Specify directory to save the result in a separete file for every table
+  --dir <directory>          Specify directory to save the result in a separate file for every table

 Arguments: